CSCfi/csc-user-guide/docs/cloud/pouta/application-dev.md

 # Application development practices (in Pouta)

-This article discusses the best practices for developers to follow while creating or deploying their application in Pouta, and how Pouta can help on following them.
+This article discusses some best practices for developers to follow while creating or deploying their application in Pouta, and how Pouta can help on following them.
 Pouta clouds ([cPouta] and [ePouta]), like other IaaS clouds, offer more flexibility than traditional bare metal computing environments do, allowing new and better designs.

 The recommendations listed below are focused on what Pouta provides to you and how your applications can profit from it.
 Is not an exhaustive list of all best practices.
-You can additionally follow a larger set of [practices] as mentioned by the Cloud Native Computing Foundation, various online literature on
+You can additionally follow a larger set of [practices] as mentioned by the [Cloud Native Computing Foundation], various online literature on
 OpenStack such as its technical blogs, user guides, user stories etc. In real scenarios, some of these practices may not be applicable to your application, but applying practices that are suitable is the key takeaway of this article.

 ## Stateless and disposable Virtual Machine nodes